TheMojaveCourier/PC-NFC-Locker-Unlocker-with-Arduino-UNO/README.md

 # PC-NFC-Locker-Unlocker-with-Arduino-UNO

 Unlcok your computer using NFC tags or cards with an Arduino UNO.
-This is a university project, fell free to use and cotribute.
+This is a university project, fell free to use and contribute.
 ----

 ## Requirements: